Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of East Los Capital - Top VCs in Cloud Computing

-• Investment stages: Private Equity, Venture
+• Investment stages: Private equity and venture

 • Geographical presence: Los Angeles, California